openshift/assisted-service/docs/user-guide/boot-discovery-iso-over-ipxe-from-grub.md

     ~~~sh
     curl http://boot.ipxe.org/ipxe.lkrn -o /boot/ipxe.lkrn
     ~~~
-3. Create a iPXE script for running the DHCP request and for chainload the pxe files from the server configured previously
+3. Create an iPXE script for running the DHCP request and for chainload the PXE files from the server configured previously

     **DHCP Example**
     ~~~sh